Dayton station

-Dayton station is an island platformed RTD light rail station in Aurora, Colorado, United States.
-Operating as part of the H and R lines, the station was opened on November 17, 2006, and is operated by the Regional Transportation District.
+Dayton station is an RTD light rail station in Aurora, Colorado.
+The station was opened on November 17, 2006, and is operated by the Regional Transportation District.
+It is currently served by the R Line.

+Dayton is typically served by the H Line, which is currently suspended due to the Downtown Rail Reconstruction Project.
+Passengers wishing to follow the H Line's typical service pattern must use the R and E Lines to do so, with a transfer at Belleview, until the project is complete.